Zulfa1610/CODTECH-Task2/README.md

 Duration:Dec 2024 to Jan 2025

-Project:"Unveiling Customer Insights: A Clustering-Based Approach to Retail Customer Segmentation"
+ Project :"Unveiling Customer Insights: A Clustering-Based Approach to Retail Customer Segmentation"

-Project Overview
+OVERVIEW OF THE PROJECT

-Objective:
+•	Objective:
              Perform customer segmentation to group retail customers based on purchasing behavior.

-Data:
+•	Data:
             Utilize a retail dataset with attributes such as transaction value, purchase frequency, and product preferences.

-Techniques:
+•	Techniques:
-Apply clustering algorithms like K-Means and DBSCAN for segmentation.
+	Apply clustering algorithms like K-Means and DBSCAN for segmentation.
-Use preprocessing techniques to handle missing values and normalize data.
+	Use preprocessing techniques to handle missing values and normalize data.

-Analysis:
+•	Analysis:
-Identify distinct customer segments based on behavioral patterns.
+	Identify distinct customer segments based on behavioral patterns.
-Analyze segment characteristics to understand customer needs and preferences.
+	Analyze segment characteristics to understand customer needs and preferences.

-Visualizations:
+•	Visualizations:
-Employ scatter plots, bar charts, and cluster visualizations to interpret and present findings.
+	Employ scatter plots, bar charts, and cluster visualizations to interpret and present findings.

-Applications:
+•	Applications:
-Design targeted marketing strategies for different customer groups.
+	Design targeted marketing strategies for different customer groups.
-Enhance customer satisfaction by tailoring services to specific segments.
+	Enhance customer satisfaction by tailoring services to specific segments.
-Optimize inventory management and improve sales forecasting.
+	Optimize inventory management and improve sales forecasting.

+•	Outcome:
-Outcome: Enable data-driven decision-making to strengthen customer relationships and drive business growth.
+           Enable data-driven decision-making to strengthen customer relationships and drive business growth.

 ![image](https://github.com/user-attachments/assets/3b2bebbe-c92d-4e2f-94a8-0e3ccbe29ba7)